wangziqi2013/wangziqi2013.github.io/_posts/2018-05-30-Reduced-HTM.markdown

 to run a validation routine after the load is performed.
 The validation routine spins on the lock and waits for the currently committing STM transaction, if any, to complete.

-This paper proposes two hybrid transactional memory algorithms based on TL2.
+The hardware instrumentation of load instructions can affect performance in a yet unknown manner.
+To alleviate the problem of performance degradation caused by instrumentation, this paper proposes two hybrid transactional memory algorithms based on TL2.
+The first algorithm, RH1 (RH stands for "Reduced Hardware Transaction"), consists of a full hardware path and a software fall-back path.
+The hardware path avoids expensive load instrumentation and is expected to perform better than Hybrid NORec with lazy subscription.
+RH1 makes non-trivial assumption about the underlying HTM implementation, and is still "best-effort".
+The second algorithm, RH2,